 Home Equity Loans versus HELOCs

 Home equity financing is a type of secured lending that uses your home as collateral.
 Lenders determine how much you can borrow based on your financial record and how much equity you have in your home, or the difference between what you owe on the house and its current market value.
-Lenders like Dominion Energy Credit Union offer two major choices:
+Lenders like Dominion Credit Union offer two major choices:

 This type of second mortgage usually has a fixed interest rate, giving borrowers predictable monthly payments for the loan’s duration.
 Some financial institutions may even lower the rate in return for setting up automatic payments.
 Financing is delivered in a lump sum, and typically repayment periods range from 10 to 15 years.